CTCaer/battery_desync_fix_nx/README.md

 This app **is not to be included** in packs, app stores, etc. It is a specialized app that must only run if user has real issues with capacity full and percentage.

-Easiest way to identify the issue is random up/downs on battery percentage and the capacity now not matching voltage avg/oc.
+Easiest way to identify the issue is random up/downs on battery percentage and the 'capacity now' not matching voltage avg/oc.